 NORMAN SCHWARTZ, MD

 Dr. Schwartz is an integrative medicine specialist with over 30 years’ experience and an extensive background in treating complex chronic health problems.
-Formerly medical director of Integrative Medicine for Wheaton Franciscan Healthcare in Milwaukee, Wisconsin, he is now in private practice, focusing on helping individuals and families who are dealing with ADHD and autism spectrum and neurodevelopmental disorders.
-As a Defeat Autism Now! practitioner, he approaches autism as a medical disorder that is treatable.
+Formerly medical director of Integrative Medicine for Wheaton Franciscan Healthcare in Milwaukee, Wisconsin, he is now in private practice, focusing on helping individuals and families who are dealing with ADHD and autism spectrum and neurodevelopmental disorders and approaches these conditions by addressing their treatable medical components.
 Dr. Schwartz has a special interest in the application of ecological principles for the creation of a safer, more sustainable world for present and future generations.
 In addition to his medical degree and residency training, Dr. Schwartz has received postgraduate training and education from the American Academy of Environmental Medicine, the Santa Fe Institute for Complex Studies, the Functional Medicine Institute, the International College of Integrative Medicine, and the American Academy for the Advancement of Medicine.
 He is a founding member of the American Society of Integrative Medical Practice and a Fellow of the Health Studies Collegium, a health policy and clinical outcomes research foundation.